-The research identified three key dimensions of a good later life were identified in the research:
+Three key dimensions of a good later life were identified in the research:

 - financial security